 - Poliomyelitis (polio) vaccination – polio is a highly infectious virus that can cause flu-like symptoms and is potentially fatal.

 - Rabies vaccination – rabies is an infection of the central nervous system that is passed to humans through the bite of an infected animal.

 - Tetanus vaccination – tetanus is a severe but short-lived infection that is caused by bacteria.

 - Tick-borne encephalitis vaccination – tick-borne encephalitis is similar to Japanese encephalitis but it is caught through the bite of an infected tick.

 - Tuberculosis vaccination – tuberculosis is a bacterial infection that affects the lungs.

 - Typhoid fever vaccination – typhoid fever is a potentially fatal bacterial infection that is caught through contaminated food or water.

 - Yellow fever vaccination – yellow fever is a serious viral disease that is spread by mosquitoes. (you may need to show a certificate of vaccination for entry into some countries) You can check which countries the World Health Organization list as having Yellow Fever transmission risk, and those that require a certificate.

-- Malaria - NOTE- There is no vaccination against Malaria, instead when visiting Malaria zones you may be advised to take anti-malaial medications.
+- Malaria - NOTE- There is no vaccination against Malaria.
+When visiting Malaria zones you may be advised to take anti-malarial medications.

 Exactly which vaccinations you need will depend on a number of factors.
 Certain activities may place you at higher risk of getting some diseases.
 In particular, consider the following: